econoalchemist/Passport-Batch2/01_Self-Custody.md

 # Self-Custody Made Simple
 Self-custody means that you are in control of your private keys, this is how you maintain unrestricted access to your bitcoin.
-By extension, unrestricted access to your bitcoin means that you can send bitcoin to anyone in the world for any reason at anytime.
+By extension, unrestricted access to your bitcoin means that you can send or receive bitcoin with anyone in the world for any reason at anytime.
 You don't need anyone's permission, you won't be held against any financial instititution's moral standards, and nobody can stop you from making the transactions that you want to make.

 With great power comes great responsibility however, self-custody also means that you are taking radical responsibility of your bitcoin.
 You and you alone are responsible for managing your private keys in a way that you can access them but not your adversaries.
 There is no 1-800 help line, there is no reversing transactions, and there is no one that can help you recover lost or forgotten information.
 This may sound intimidating or complicated but tools like the Foundation Passport Batch 2 make self-custody very simple and easy to manage.